Linguistic history of India: Marathi

 After Indian independence, Marathi was accorded the status of a scheduled language on the national level.
-In 1956, the then Bombay state was reorganized which brought most Marathi and Gujarati speaking areas under one state.
-Further re-organization of the Bombay state on 1 May 1960, created the Marathi speaking Maharashtra and Gujarati speaking Gujarat state respectively.
+In 1956, the then Bombay State was reorganised which brought most Marathi and Gujarati speaking areas under one state.
+Further reorganisation of the Bombay state on 1 May 1960, created the Marathi-speaking Maharashtra and Gujarati-speaking Gujarat state respectively.
 With state and cultural protection, Marathi made great strides by the 1990s.

 Dravidian languages

 The Dravidian family of languages includes approximately 73 languages that are mainly spoken in southern India and northeastern Sri Lanka, as well as certain areas in Pakistan, Nepal, Bangladesh, and eastern and central India, as well as in parts of southern Afghanistan, and overseas in other countries such as the United Kingdom, the United States, Canada, Malaysia, and Singapore.

 The origins of the Dravidian languages, as well as their subsequent development and the period of their differentiation, are unclear, and the situation is not helped by the lack of comparative linguistic research into the Dravidian languages.
 Many linguists, however, tend to favor the theory that speakers of Dravidian languages spread southwards and eastwards through the Indian subcontinent, based on the fact that the southern Dravidian languages show some signs of contact with linguistic groups which the northern Dravidian languages do not.
 Proto-Dravidian is thought to have differentiated into Proto-North Dravidian, Proto-Central Dravidian and Proto-South Dravidian around 1500 BCE, although some linguists have argued that the degree of differentiation between the sub-families points to an earlier split.

 It was not until 1856 that Robert Caldwell published his Comparative grammar of the Dravidian or South-Indian family of languages, which considerably expanded the Dravidian umbrella and established it as one of the major language groups of the world.
-Caldwell coined the term "Dravidian" from the Sanskrit drāvida, related to the word 'Tamil' or 'Tamilan', which is seen in such forms as into 'Dramila', 'Drami˜a', 'Dramida' and 'Dravida' which was used in a 7th-century text to refer to the languages of the southern India.
+Caldwell coined the term "Dravidian" from the Sanskrit Draviḍa, related to the word 'Tamiḻ' or 'Tamiḻan', which is seen in such forms as into 'Dramila', 'Dramiḷa', 'Dramiḍa', 'Dravila', 'Draviḷa' and 'Draviḍa' which was used in a 7th-century text to refer to the languages of the southern India.
 The Dravidian Etymological Dictionary was published by T. Burrow and M. B. Emeneau.